Invariant Feature Learning for Generalized Long-Tailed Classification: Conclusion

-\textbf{Acknowledgements:} This project is partially supported by Alibaba-NTU Singapore Joint Research Institute (JRI), and National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-RP-2021-022).
+This research is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-RP-2021-022) and Alibaba-NTU Singapore Joint Research Institute (JRI).
 We also feel grateful to the computational resources provided by Damo Academy.